IllSmithDa/SalesforceNotes/admin2/reports.md

   2. time consuming but provides to most deatiled view of your data

   3. can contain graphs and used in dashboards

+  4. Summarizes data in a grid againt against horizontal and vertical criteria

+  5. Matrix report provides totals for both rows and columns

+  6. May be used to support dashboard components

 # Create Matrix Report